Community supervision & Corrections Department

 Program Service components:

-Eligibility for grant-funded and non-grant caseloads determined via CATS assessments based on diagnosis, functional impairment, and criminogenic risk.
+Eligibility for grant-funded and non-grant caseloads determined via ATRS assessments based on diagnosis, functional impairment, and criminogenic risk.

 - Priority given to high-risk felons with diagnoses of Schizophrenia, Schizoaffective Disorder, Bipolar Disorder and Major Depressive Disorder